Bexleyheath: Town centre

+Politics and government

+Bexleyheath is part of the Bexleyheath and Crayford constituency for elections to the House of Commons of the United Kingdom, currently represented by Daniel Francis from the Labour Party.

+Bexleyheath is part of the Bexleyheath ward for elections to London Borough of Bexley.

 Leisure and culture

 Bexleyheath has leisure facilities including the Edward Alderton Theatre, Cineworld cinema, hotel, the Central Library, Bexley Local Studies and Archive Centre, five-a-side football centre, bingo hall and ten-pin bowling alley (Ten Pin).

 Bexleyheath and Belvedere Hockey Club are based in Welling, but play some home matches at Erith School.

 Cultural events include regular concerts by the Sidcup Symphony Orchestra held in the hall of Townley Grammar School.
 The town's theatre, founded in 1976, produces many amateur productions.

 Education

 Bexleyheath has eight primary schools and four secondary schools.